Weak nonlinearity for strong nonnormality: Introduction

-For theses reasons, the present work proposes to reconcile amplitude equations and nonnormality.
+The present work proposes to reconcile amplitude equations and nonnormality.
 Specifically, a method is advanced to derive amplitude equations in the context of (i)~harmonic forcing and (ii)~transient growth.
-In case (i), we vary the amplitude of a given harmonic forcing at a prescribed frequency and predict the gain (energy growth) of the asymptotic response.
-In case (ii), we vary the amplitude of a given initial condition and predict the gain of the response at a selected time $t=t_o$.
+In case (i), we vary the amplitude of a given harmonic forcing at a prescribed frequency and predict the gain (energy growth) of the asymptotic response (\S\ref{section:harmonic}).
+In case (ii), we vary the amplitude of a given initial condition and predict the gain of the response at a selected time $t=t_o$ (\S\ref{section:tg}).
 In both cases, we perform an \textit{a priori} weakly nonlinear prolongation of the gain, at very low numerical cost.
 The applied harmonic forcing and initial condition are allowed to be arbitrarily different from any eigenmode.
 The method does not rely on the presence of an eigenvalue close to the neutral axis; instead, it applies to \textit{any} sufficiently nonnormal operator.
+If such an eigenvalue was nevertheless present on the neutral axis, we recover a classical, modal amplitude equation.
+The method is illustrated with two flows, the nonparallel flow past a backward-facing step (sketched in figure~\ref{fig:sbfs}a) and the parallel plane Poiseuille flow (figure~\ref{fig:sbfs}b).
+These two nonnormal flows exhibit large gains, both in the context of harmonic forcing (\S\ref{sec:harmonicBFS}-\ref{sec:harmonicPoiseuille}) and transient growth (\S\ref{sec:tgBFS}-\ref{sec:tgPoiseuille}).